-- Begin feeding in a saucer as soon as eyes are open.
+- Begin feeding in a saucer as soon as the puppies’ eyes are open.
 (Usually about two weeks of age.)

-- Dip muzzle and tongue in sauce.
-Put finger in side of mouth to encourage sucking.
+- Dip muzzle and tongue in the sauce.
+Put your finger inside the puppy’ss mouth to encourage sucking.

 - Begin mixing formula with Gerber High Protein Baby Cereal at 3 – 4 weeks of age.
 After

-- One week gradually switch the cereal to a high quality puppy food.
+- One week gradually switch the cereal to high-quality puppy food.

 - Slowly begin to substitute water for the puppy formula at four weeks of age.